Indoor bowls

-gentle sports activity and social contact for people with dementia, carers & family
+Gentle sports activity, trips and social contact for people with dementia, carers & family

-Every Thursday morning from 10am-12pm, the main hall becomes a short-mat bowling venue with two mats and anywhere from a dozen to twenty people who gather to play, have a brew and a natter, and spend a really enjoyable morning together.
+Every Thursday morning from 10am-12pm, the main hall becomes a short-mat bowling venue with anywhere from a dozen to twenty people who gather to play, have a brew and a natter, and spend a really enjoyable morning together.

 All ages and ability levels can play – even if you’ve never played, don’t let that put you off, so do feel free to come and give it a go.
 It can also be played sitting down so is suitable for people with reduced mobility too.
 There’s no charge, though we do accept donations towards the costs.